Unit Economics Explained: CAC, LTV, and the Metrics That Matter

 Conclusion

 Unit economics are not just metrics for investor decks — they are the operating system of your business.
-A founder who truly understands their CAC, LTV, and payback period makes better decisions about hiring, marketing spend, pricing, and fundraising timing.
+A founder who truly understands their CAC, LTV, and payback period makes better decisions about hiring, marketing spend, pricing strategy, and fundraising timing.
 Track these numbers monthly, segment them by channel and cohort, and use them to drive every growth decision.
 The businesses that survive are the ones that know exactly what a customer is worth and what it costs to earn one.

 About Dr. Kevin Nguyen